MichaelEBurton/MichaelEBurton.github.io/index.md

 <img src="colsprings.jpg" alt="Picture" width="200"/>

-Hello, welcome to my website, my name is Michael Burton and I am a recent graduate of North Carolina State University masters of statistics.
-I am currently searching for positions where I can leverage my data science, programmatic, analytical, and statistical expertise.
+Hello, welcome to my website, my name is Michael Burton and I am a graduate of North Carolina State University's masters of statistics program.
+I am currently working as a Biostatistician and am thrilled to be contributing to such an amazing field.

 If you would like to learn more about my skill set you can click [here](https://michaeleburton.github.io/about/).